-Community engaged learning enables students can see the link between theory and practice, develop critical thinking and problem-solving skills, and gain fluency in cross-cultural collaboration and communication.
+Community engaged learning enables students to apply what they learn in the classroom to a real-world urban challenge by integrating academic coursework with public service.
+Our courses encourage students to see the link between theory and practice, develop critical thinking and problem-solving skills, and gain fluency in cross-cultural collaboration and communication.

 All Urban Studies majors will have an opportunity to participate in a community engaged learning experience as part of their course of study.
 This is also an opportunity for students to explore potential career paths and prepare for summer fellowship experiences, honors thesis research, or senior capstone work.

 Students can fulfill their community engaged learning requirement through one of three pathways:

 1. (Recommended): Enroll in an approved course (see Course Project Gallery)

 - URBANST 141: Gentrification

 Other classes may count towards the requirement.
 Please consult with an Urban Studies adviser before enrolling in the course to confirm whether it can meet the community engaged-learning component.